Justin McKelvey

 The right tool depends entirely on who you are and what you're building.
 Here's the decision framework I use when advising founders and teams:

-You're a non-technical founder building an MVP: Start with Bolt ($25/month) to validate your idea.
-Get a working prototype in front of users within days, not months.
+You're a non-technical founder building an MVP: Start with Lovable ($25/month).
+It produces the most polished output of any browser-based tool, handles deployment automatically, and your prototype will look like a finished product.
 Then budget $2,000-5,000 for a developer to make it production-ready before you scale.

-You're in the React/Next.js ecosystem: Use v0 for UI components, Cursor for everything else.
-This is the most productive combination I've found for modern frontend development.
+You're in the React/Next.js ecosystem: Use v0 for UI components, Claude Code for backend logic.
+This is the most productive combination for modern frontend development.

 You have zero budget: Start with Google AI Studio (free) to learn whether AI coding helps your workflow.
-If it does, invest in Cursor or Bolt.
-The free tiers of most tools are too limited to evaluate properly — you'll hit walls within an hour.
+If it does, invest in Claude Code or Lovable depending on whether you're a developer or not.

 The Vibe Coding Reality Check